Guest post by Lisa Occhino

 The work isn’t over once your Instagram ad is active!
 While it’s running, you need to track its performance and make any necessary adjustments to have the best chance of success.
 Ads Manager provides all the metrics you need to help you figure out how well your ads are doing.

 Enjoyed this post?
-Check out: Social Media Marketing for Musicians: How to Get More Fans on Instagram
+Check out: How to Advertise Your Music on Facebook

 Start building your fanbase.
 Bandzoogle websites have a built-in mailing list and all the tools you need to step up.
 Sign up free now